 Tune in for story time straight from the pages of Historic Travel Narratives published from 1600s to the turn of the last century.
-Join author Kerry E McKenna as she reads from books that transport us across ancient lands in the time before air travel.
-First up: A Journey to the Western Islands of Scotland by Dr. Samuel Johnson, pub 1775.
+Join author Kerry E McKenna as she reads from books that transport us across favorite locations and ancient lands before air travel sped up the world.
+First up: Come With Me Through Belgium and Holland, by Frank Schoonmaker, published by Robert M. McBride and Comany in 1928.

 Peek over hills with intrepid explorers from their own journals.
 Discover obscure ports of call and “strange” cultural backwaters as described in a time before Google Street View.
 We are armchair rovers who take their journeys from the comforts of our modern firesides.

 The format is brief.
-Each episode includes 20 minutes of story reading, and sometimes 10 of local interest, personal stories by a “live” guest about the place as they experienced it, or perhaps a tutorial on how to pronounce Welsh for instance.
+Each episode includes 20 minutes of story reading, and sometimes 10 of local interest, personal stories by a “live” guest about the place as they experienced it, or perhaps a tutorial on how to pronounce Welsh!
 Listeners are encouraged to suggest places they’d like to explore.

 Why the past?
-Because these authors are not here to sell a hotel.
-They come for an old-fashioned visit.
+Because these authors have gone for an old-fashioned visit, not to sell a hotel.
+And I would like to feel how places were underneath most modern development.
 Call it Time Travel, these historic stories set our imagination toward wonder, relaxation and nostalgia in a way that transports us to being “then” as well as there, when we took time to explore.
 We may slow down and learn something of ourselves.

 I’m Kerry, the Bard of the program, and I’ll see you then and there!